 In addition to scientific, social, and cultural activities, finalists compete for medals, cash prizes, and academic scholarships.The 2022 competition will take place virtually, and budding scientists are welcomed to attend online from anywhere in the world.

-Dates: In 2022, the CWSF will be virtual from May 16-20.
+Dates: In 2025, the CWSF will be in Ottawa in May.

-13. Regeneron International Science and Engineering Fair
+10. Regeneron International Science and Engineering Fair

-14. The Modeling the Future Challenge
+11. The Modeling the Future Challenge

 While more of a competition than a fair, the Modeling the Future Challenge is a real-world chance for high school students to utilize math-modeling, data-analysis, and risk-management in an exciting challenge!
 To compete, students design and complete a research project modeling real-world data to analyze risks and provide solutions to companies, governments, or NGOs.
-This challenge pushes high schoolers to use critical thinking, mathematical reasoning, and analytical skills to shape future decisions using their own risk analysis!
+This challenge pushes high schoolers to use critical thinking, mathematical reasoning, and analytical skills to shape future decisions using their own risk analysis.

 Dates: Registration is open from September to November for the following year.